 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 1000D and Leica X Vario (Typ 107) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the 1000D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1000D was succeeded by the Canon 1100D.
+Both the 1000D and the X Vario have been discontinued, but can regularly be found used on eBay.
+The 1000D was replaced by the Canon 1100D, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon 1000D better than the Leica X Vario or vice versa?
 The listing below highlights the relative strengths of the two models.